Whitewolf128/hackathon_2/PROJECT_DOCUMENTATION.md

 ### Zachary:

 -   Worked on Header, h1, and div of the webpage.
+Applying CSS on these sections

 ### Harman:

--   Was responsible for [specific tasks], focusing on [specific HTML elements].
+-   Was responsible for the legacy section of the page, also applying CSS on these sections

 ### Patrick:

--   Handled [specific sections], covering [specific topics or features].
+-   Handled the history section and the CSS applications on this section.